 Signs Your Car Has Contaminated Fuel

-Recognising the signs early can save you money and stress.
+- Early identification can save you money and stress.

-Increased fuel consumption
+- Increased fuel consumption

 How to Fix Contaminated Fuel

-Step 3: Drain the Tank
+Part 3: Drain the Tank

-The contaminated fuel must be removed completely.
+The contaminated fuel should be drained thoroughly.

 Step 4: Flush the System